 In panel (c) and (d), the time-evolution is under a coupled Hamiltonian $\mathcal{H}_4$ with the parameters

-and eigen-energies $\varepsilon_2 \simeq 2.53 i g_{11},\ \varepsilon_1 \simeq 0.6 i g_{11}$.
+and eigenenergies $\varepsilon_2 \simeq 2.53 i g_{11},\ \varepsilon_1 \simeq 0.6 i g_{11}$.
 Again, the initial state is the vacuum in (c) and non-vacuum in (d).
-One can see for the Hamiltonian with two complex eigen-energies, both $\lambda_1$ and $\lambda_2$ approach to the boundary of CSP manifold.
-In summary, the number of coordinates approaching to the boundary equals to the number of complex eigen-energies.
+One can see for the Hamiltonian with two complex eigenenergies, both $\lambda_1$ and $\lambda_2$ approach to the boundary of CSP manifold.
+In summary, the number of coordinates approaching to the boundary equals to the number of complex eigenenergies.

-\section{dynamics of observables}
+\section{Dynamics of observables}

 In this section, we will study the time evolution of the physical observable $\hat{K}$ which can be written as the linear combination of quadratic terms of the creation and annihilation operators, for example the number operator $\hat{n}_{i,\bk} = a_{i,\bk}^\dagger a_{i,\bk}, \ i = 1,2$.
 In the following, we will illustrate our method using the number operator.
 The time evolution of the number operator is $\hat{n}_{i,\bk}(t) = a_{i,\bk}^\dagger (t) a_{i,\bk}(t)$, where $a_{i,\bk}(t) = \hat{U}_\bk^\dagger (t) a_{i,\bk} \hat{U}_\bk (t)$ and $\hat{U}_\bk (t)$ is the time evolution operator.
 Actually, $a_{i,\bk}(t)$ is given by $a_{i,\bk}(t) = \sum_{j=1}^2 \mathcal{U}_{t,ij}a_{j,\bk} + \mathcal{V}_{t,ij} a_{j,\bk}^\dagger$ \cite{perelomov_generalized_1986}, where $\cu$ and $\cv$ is given by Eq.(\ref{sp_mx}).
 As a result, the time evolution of four-component operator $\hp_{\bk}(t) = (a_{1,\bk} (t), a_{2,\bk} (t), a_{1,-\bk}^\dagger (t), a_{2,-\bk}^\dagger (t))^T$ is given by $\hp_{\bk}(t) = U_\bk(t) \hp_\bk$, where $U_\bk$ is the time evolution matrix.
 Hence, if we write the number operator as the form $\hat{n}_{i,\bk} = \hp_{\bk}^\dagger N_i \hp_\bk$, where $N_i$ is a $4\times 4$ matrix, given by